qapn/audress/README.md

 A RESTful API for searching and validating any Australian address.
 It's designed to work with a flat table Geocoded National Address File (G-NAF) database stored on PostgreSQL, which you can generate with my [G-NAF Importer](https://github.com/qapn/gnaf-importer).

-The main search endpoint will build a query with nested temporary named result sets (CTEs), allowing for quick querying against over 13 million addresses.
+The main search endpoint will builds a wildcard query or a recursive common table expression (CTE) query as appropriate, allowing for quick querying against over 13 million addresses.

 The underlying raw G-NAF data is licensed CC BY 4.0, and is provided by the Australian government.